Aller-Couleur/handlebars-i18n/readme.md

 ## Using custom instances of Handlebars

-Sometimes you may want to use a Handlebars Object you have already modified before, or you may want to use muliple descrete instances of Handlebars.
-In this case you can pass you custom Handlebars instance to the init function to use it instead of the generic Handebars object. like so:
+Sometimes you may want to use a Handlebars Object you have already modified before, or you may want to use multiple discrete instances of Handlebars.
+In this case you can pass you custom Handlebars instance to the init function to use it instead of the generic Handlebars object like so:

 ```javascript
 const HandlebarsModified = require('handlebars');